Clinical Compliance Checklist

 - Student Health Insurance: Download form from ClinicalStudent, sign, upload to ClinicalStudent.
 (There has been a separate line added for proof of insurance)

 - Proof of Health Insurance: Documentation includes your current health insurance card as proof that you have health insurance coverage for the current academic year.
 Only the front of the card needs to be provided as long as it includes the company name, policy holder, and policy number.
 If you submit an insurance card with only a parent/spouse name, you will be asked to get a letter of declaration from the insurance provider indicating that you are covered under the policy.

 Please familiarize yourself with our student compliance policy for new students.
-If you have any questions concerning the above, please feel free to contact the Department of Nursing Clinical Compliance Coordinator Katie Cazzell via email at email@example.com or by phone at 816-415-7598.
+If you have any questions concerning the above, please feel free to email the Department of Nursing Clinical Compliance Coordinator Katie Cazzell or call 816-415-7598.
 Thank you in advance for your cooperation as each of these compliance requirements is an important part of your professional responsibility.

 Site-Specific Compliance Paperwork

 William Jewell College is a member of CNE (Collegiate Nurse Educators of Greater Kansas City) working to ensure students demonstrate the competency and complete the orientation required in the clinical setting.
 The Clinical Orientation Manual and Exam are used to provide a general orientation for all students.
 Ultimately, students are expected to follow the policies and procedures of the institution they are assigned.
 Many clinical partners have orientation and paperwork requirements above and beyond the general Clinical Orientation Manual and the program compliance outlined therein.
 These requirements are mandatory.
 Therefore, nursing students will complete Site-Specific paperwork to participate in clinical.